-In this tutorial we will show you how to install and configuration Ntopng on Ubuntu 16.04.
+In this tutorial, we will show you how to install and configure Ntopng on Ubuntu 16.04.
 For those of you who didn’t know, Ntopng is a relatively useful tool if you are looking to monitor different network protocols on your servers.
-It provides a bunch of tools for monitoring various protocols, traffic variants, and yes, bandwidth across multiple time frames. ntopng is based on libpcap and it has been written in a portable way in order to virtually run on every Unix platform, MacOSX and on Win32 as well.
+It provides a bunch of tools for monitoring various protocols, traffic variants, and yes, bandwidth across multiple time frames.
+Ntopng is based on libpcap and it has been written in a portable way in order to virtually run on every Unix platform, MacOSX, and on Win32 as well.

 Install Ntopng on Ubuntu 16.04

 Step 1.
-First, check that the universe repository is enabled by inspecting ‘/etc/apt/sources.list’ with your favourite editor.
+First, check that the universe repository is enabled by inspecting ‘

-If universe is not included then modify the file so that it does:
+If the universe is not included then modify the file so that it does:

 Step 2.
 Installing Ntopng.